It is not just an ordinary rock. Visible from miles around, it is embedded into the wild green nature like a molar into the gum…

 The sun was burning hot, I could feel the salty sweat on my whole body.
 Finally, when I – using all my strength – reached the summit, an elliptical plateau of 1,5 hectares spread in front of me.
 This was the citadel of king Kasyapa.
 High, almost touching the sky.
 An amazing place with a breathtaking 360-degree panorama of the surrounding countryside.

 The ruins represent just about 20 % of what once stood here.
 This place was both a palace and a fortress.
-Everything was thoroughly designed, it is one of the best preserved examples of ancient urban planning in the world!
+Everything was thoroughly designed, it is one of the best-preserved examples of ancient urban planning in the world!

-I came to the stone throne on the eastern site.
-I could still see the holes for columns which once supported a canopy to provide shade for the king.
+I came to the stone throne on the eastern side.
+I could still see the holes for columns that once supported a canopy to provide shade for the king.
 From here, the king spent evenings watching theatre performances – many ancient traditional Sinhalese plays were first performed here.
 But I rather would like to know how many sunrises did Kasyapa watch from his throne?
 And what thoughts ran through his brain?
-He was ashamed of his father’s murder and could not find the consolation for his guilty conscience.
+He was ashamed of his father’s murder and could not find consolation for his guilty conscience.
 Although he possessed everything, he lived in splendid isolation on the high rock with a hard approach.
 Well, as Buddhists say: Luxury is the poverty of rich people…

 Some historians say that Sigiriya was a place of pleasure, a place of Tantric sex.
 Whether it was like that or not, anyway, the city was abandoned after Kasyapa’s death.
 Wooden buildings crumbled, only stones and bricks remained.
 Slowly it was consumed by the forests.
 Sigiriya was rediscovered in 1827 by Jonathan Forbes, a young British army officer, and his friend George Turnour.
 Serious archaeological work began in 1895.